-Radiation treatment (radiotherapy) is carried out using X-rays and gamma rays of radioactive elements, the essence of the treatment is irradiation of the tumor and metastases by the ionizing radiation.
+Radiation treatment (radiotherapy) is carried out using the X-rays and gamma rays of radioactive elements.
+The essence of the treatment is the irradiation of the tumor and metastases by ionizing radiation.

-The principle of radiotherapy in treatment of malignant tumors is based on a harmful effect of radiation on tumor cells, primarily due to damage of tumor DNA.
+The use of radiotherapy in the treatment of malignant tumors is based on the harmful effect of radiation of tumor cells through its damage to tumor DNA.

-- Tumor reduction due to partial death of tumor cells, and reduction of the viability of the remaining tumor cells.
+Tumor treatment is based on the harmful impact of radiation on tumor cells through its impact on tumor DNA.
+Resultantly, there can be tumor reduction due to partial death of tumor cells, and the reduction of the viability of the remaining tumor cells.
 As a rule, the second treatment stage in this case is an operation.
-The course of radiotherapy reduces the probability of intraoperative spread of tumor cells.
+The course of radiotherapy reduces the probability that tumor cells will be spread during operations (intraoperative spread).
+It will also address the zones of possible tumor cell spread which will not be removed during operations.
+It is also possible to impact a surgically non-removable tumor to reduce symptoms and improve the general quality of life.

 Types of the X-ray therapy (radiotherapy):